-- 1. Demonstrate the institutional experience and expertise (or have submitted formal agreements with partners with experience and expertise with the application) to effectively implement the requirements of this solicitation. - 2.
+- 1. Demonstrate the institutional experience and expertise (or have submitted formal agreements with partners with experience and expertise with the application) to effectively implement the requirements of this solicitation, including the knowledge and expertise related to: - the relevant purpose area topic; - responding to the needs of all victims of trafficking; - national training and technical assistance; and - principles of adult learning and evidence-based practices. - 2.
 Identify the key individuals and organizations involved in the proposed project. - 3.
-Demonstrate that the individuals and organizations identified have the capacity to address the stated need, including the expertise necessary to provide services to human trafficking victims, and can successfully implement the proposed project activities. - 4.
+Demonstrate that the individuals and organizations identified have the capacity to address the stated need and can successfully implement the proposed project activities. - 4.
 Describe specific roles and responsibilities of all project partners and key staff. - 5.
-Demonstrate that project staff have appropriate training and experience to implement project activities as described in the proposal, including the knowledge and expertise necessary to implement culturally responsive projects with the identified underserved communities, and describe plans for staff to be hired and include position descriptions. - 6.
-Demonstrate the capacity and expertise of the lead applicant and all project partners to serve victims of human trafficking, including victims of labor trafficking. - 7.
-Clearly describe who will implement activities as described in the Project Design and Implementation section. - 8.
-Describe the lead applicant's administrative and financial capacity to manage grants that support services to crime victims, including previous experience managing grants.
-If the applicant has other grants for providing services to victims of human trafficking, the applicant must describe the scope of each of these grants and describe how activities and data collection on these projects will be tracked separately to avoid duplication.
+Demonstrate that project staff have appropriate training and experience to implement project activities as described in the proposal, document plans and position descriptions for staff to be hired, and detail proposed approach to ensuring staff are informed of trends in the anti-trafficking field and in TTA delivery. - 6.
+Clearly describe who will implement activities as described in the Project Design and Implementation section. - 7.
+Describe their capacity to manage federal funds.
+If the applicant has other federal funding to deliver training and technical assistance to human trafficking stakeholders, the applicant must describe the scope of each of these grants and describe how staff responsibilities, activities, and data collection on these projects will be tracked separately to avoid duplication.

-If the applicant is seeking priority consideration under Priority B, it should (1) describe within this section how being a culturally specific organization (or funding a culturally specific subrecipient organization at a minimum of 40% of the project budget) will enhance its ability to implement the proposed projects, (2) specify which populations are intended or expected to be served or have their needs addressed under the proposed projects, and (3) include the website address (if applicable) and formal or informal mission statement or principles of the culturally specific organization.
+If the applicant is seeking priority consideration under Priority B, it should describe within this section how being a culturally specific organization (or funding a culturally specific subrecipient organization at a minimum of 40% of the project budget) will enhance its ability to implement the proposed project(s), should also specify which populations are intended or expected to be served or have their needs addressed under the proposed project(s), and should include the website address (if applicable) and formal or informal mission statement or principles of the culturally specific organization.